PRODUCTS & INNOVATION

 Abnormalities of the heart's valves and chambers, known as structural heart conditions, threaten millions of lives around the world.1 But life-changing health technologies are enabling structural heart solutions never before imagined – and Abbott, already a top medical device company, is leading the charge past boundaries of what's possible.

 As structural heart conditions affect millions of adults and thousands of newborns each year1, 2, the structural heart medical device market represents the largest, fastest-growing cardiovascular device market opportunity today3 – forecast to be $10+ billion by 2025.4

 Abbott's $1.1 billion in structural heart sales in 2017 reflects its strength in the market as well as its potential to grow.
-With one of the largest structural heart device portfolios today, Abbott is committed to advancing its product pipeline through new technologies and therapies that improve how structural heart disease is treated.
+With one of the largest structural heart device portfolios today, Abbott management is committed to advancing its product pipeline through new life-changing technologies and therapies that improve how structural heart disease is treated.

 The transcatheter mitral repair and replacement market alone is projected to grow from its current $400 million+ value to a multi-billion-dollar opportunity by 2025.4 Abbott's leadership position in mitral repair will continue to grow, having recently won reimbursement approval for its MitraClip device in Japan, adding to the more than 50 countries where MitraClip is in use.

 Further, Abbott plans to grow the mitral offering with its Tendyne* and COAPT trials, which would expand the market for transcatheter mitral valve replacement and offer a functional mitral regurgitation repair treatment, respectively.
 These developments would greatly expand the market and an already strong foothold in mitral leadership for Abbott if successful.